JochenHeizmann/monkey-ouya/README.md

 This target is experimental.
 It would probably be better to use the new Gamepad-Commands instead of a Gamecontroller-to-Key-Mapping, but for now it works - and I quite like it that I don't have to alter my code if I already use Cursor-Key-Controls.

+### License

+    This is public domain.
+    No warranty implied; use at your own risk.

 [Monkey]: http://www.monkeycoder.co.nz/
 [Ouya]: http://www.ouya.tv